• Skip to primary navigation

 • (Optional) For the best and most tender rib tips, remove the silverskin (membrane) on the bone side of the cut pork sections.
 Use a butter knife to slide under the membrane and lift gently, pulling the membrane off of the fat layer on the underside of the ribs.

-• Place the sealed pouch with the pork rib tips onto a baking sheet and transfer them into your preheated oven.
-Cook for 2 hours, or until tender and completely cooked through.
-Remove from the oven and increase the oven temperature to 400°F (205°C).
+• Place the seasoned pork rib tips on the middle rack in your oven.
+Cook for 2 hours at 250°F (120°C/Gas Mark ½) or until tender.
+Remove from the oven, set aside, and increase the temperature to 400°F (205°C/Gas Mark 6).

 Notes

-• Use our pork dry rub for great flavor, or our pork seasoning for a sugar-free option!
+• Use my pork dry rub for great flavor, or try my pork seasoning for a sugar-free option!

 • When storing these ribs, you should place them in an air-tight container in your refrigerator for up to 5 days.